 - Measure in chocolate chips and pecans and mix very briefly to combine.

-- Place 2-3 tbsp dough balls about 2 in. apart on lined baking sheets.
+- Place 2-3 tablespoon dough balls about 2 in. apart on lined baking sheets.

 - Lightly press down on dough balls.